How to Apply for a US Visa: Step-by-Step Guide (2026)

 5. Exchange Visitor Visa (J-1): The J-1 visa is for individuals participating in exchange programs, including research scholars, students, and professionals.
 It promotes cultural exchange and international cooperation.

 6. Family-Based Visas (IR, CR, etc.): Family-based visas are for family members of U.S. citizens and permanent residents.
-Immediate Relative (IR) and Family Preference visas (F) allow for family reunification.
+Immediate Relative (IR) and Family Preference (F) visas allow family reunification.

 7. Diversity Visa (DV): Also known as the Green Card Lottery, the DV program provides a limited number of visas through a random lottery for individuals from countries with low rates of immigration to the United States.